yue/wey/README.md

 To sign in and load channels, we have to send multiple requests.
-For example `rtm.start` to start RTM client, `team.info` to get team information, `users.list` to list team's users, `channels.list` and `groups.list` to list all public and private channels, `channels.history` to read messages history.
+For example `rtm.start` to start RTM client, `team.info` to get team information, `users.list` to list team's users, `conversations.list` to list all public and private channels, `conversations.history` to read messages history.

-Also the `channels.list` can not reliably give unread states of channels, we need to call `channels.info` API for every channel to get correct unread states.
+Also the `conversations.list` can not reliably give unread states of channels, we need to call `conversations.info` API for every channel to get correct unread states.

 So from opening the app to finally reading the messages, there are more than 7 slow HTTPS requests involved.

+### No easy way to get joined channels

+Currently to get all joined channels, we have to get all channels in a team first, and then filter them.
+For teams with large numbers of channels, we may have to send more than 10 HTTPS requests due to pagination in Slack APIs.

 ### Messages do not include user information